Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 This space was selected for several reasons:

 In addition to the parking garage, the City has entered into an agreement with BE Fitler, LLC to redevelop the 3 Lincoln Street property.
-The developers have proposed to establish two development sites on either side of the space reserved for the proposed parking garage.
+The developers have proposed to establish development sites on either side of the space reserved for the proposed parking garage.
 The developers will seek to incorporate a mixture of residential, retail, office, hospitality, education and service uses with the proposed parking structure, RiverWalk, and riverside park to create an economically vibrant, urban-style mixed use destination.
+The latest rendering for 3 Lincoln Street is shown below.

 No, the amount of available parking in the downtown has not changed due to any recent construction projects or streetscape improvements.

-A traffic impact study will be completed if the project is approved.
-In fact, it is a requirement of the development.
+A traffic impact study will be completed as a requirement of the development.

 You can put your containers out by the curb after 4 p.m. the night before collection and they must be brought back in from the curb by 8 p.m. the day of collection.